UChicago-FLOTO/docs/user/application_user.md

 If your application requires secret values, such as S3 secrets, consider leaving them as blank.
 They can be overrode in a private job.

-An ephemeral volume shared only between your services will be mounted at `/share`.
-Additionally, there is a shared, persistent volume mounted at `/public`.
-This directory is shared between all application services running on the device, and does not get automatically cleaned up.
+A shared ephemeral volume will be mounted to `/share` inside each of the services in your application at runtime, per device.
+The underlying filesystem in this volume is located on the host device, and supports simultaneous read/write from multiple conatiners, sutiable for locking.
+When your job ends, the data in this path is deleted.

+A perisistant volume will be mounted to `/public` inside each of the services in your application at runtime, per device.
+This directory is shared across all jobs on the device, from all users, not just the ones in your application.
+The intend use of this volume is a place to store data, which is later consumed by another application, for example a periodic data uploader.
+The data in this volume is not deleted when your job ends, can be read or overwritten by other applications, due to the multi-tenant environment.

 ### Create a job